 - English spoken by Francophones: Francophones speaking English also tend to make small mistakes with tenses, such as using saw for see or seen, and mixing up present singular and present plural verbs, such as is instead of are.

 Much ado is made of the Quebecois nationalism, so the French accent tends to crop up when filling roles matching the "rude to foreigners" shtick.
-If this is not the case, they are filling one of two roles: domestic terrorist (less common in these tense days) or substitute Frenchman stereotype, with drinking, carousing, and cigarette-smoking in quantity.
+If this is not the case, they are filling one of two roles: domestic terrorist (less common in these less tense days) or substitute Frenchman stereotype, with drinking, carousing, and cigarette-smoking in quantity.
 Keep in mind the Quebec journalist who criticized the late French president Charles de Gaulle for calling the Quebecois the "French of America."
 What De Gaulle didn't understand, the journalist said, is that "Quebecois are actually Americans who speak French."

 A quick, easy trick to distinguish a Quebec French accent from the cliche Paris accent: In English the word "the" should be pronounced like "de" and not like "ze".
 This is dead giveaway.
 Also, cue in colorful religious-objects-themed curse words.